dotimplement/HealthChain/README.md

 ## Road Map
 - [ ] 📝 Adding Clinical Documentation use case: CDA data generation, NoteReader API, and structured data extraction applications
 - [ ] 🎛️ Ability to test different EHR backend data configurations in client
+- [ ] 📦 Versioning of configurations and model artifacts
 - [ ] ✨ Improvements to synthetic data generator methods
 - [ ] 👾 Add proper frontend for EHR client which renders more complex cards
 - [ ] 🐳 Serve with Docker containers